-Opening an EZ Access CD must be done in person at any of six Indiana branches, located in Bremen, Elkhart, Mishawaka, Plymouth, Rochester, and Winamac.
+Opening a CD Special must be done in person at any of six Indiana branches, located in Bremen, Elkhart, Mishawaka, Plymouth, Rochester, and Winamac.

 The Bank’s online platform is currently limited to account management and bill payment services, including Popmoney®.

-First Federal Savings Bank has an overall health grade of "B+" at DepositAccounts.com, with a Texas Ratio of 7.17% (excellent) based on September 30, 2017 data.
-First Federal has an excellent capitalization level (12.44%), the result of holding $378.74 million in assets with $47.1 million in equity.
+First Federal Savings Bank has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 6.62% (excellent) based on June 30, 2018 data.
+In the past year, the Bank has increased its total non-brokered deposits by $30.82 million, an excellent annual growth rate of 10.76%.
 Please refer to our financial overview of First Federal Savings Bank (FDIC Certificate # 31516) for more details.